• Skip to primary navigation

 Instructions

-• Marinate chicken: Rinse chicken breasts under cold water.
-Pat dry with paper towels and place chicken in a shallow baking dish.
+• Pat chicken dry with paper towels and place chicken in a shallow baking dish.

-• Broil chicken: Transfer chicken onto a broiling pan bone side up.
-Discard marinade.
+Transfer chicken onto the broiling pan bone side up.
+This will prevent the skin from getting soggy.

 • Broil for 15 minutes.
 Turn over and broil for 10 more minutes until crisp and golden.

-• The meat is done when the juices run clear when pricked deeply with a fork.
+If you don't have a meat thermometer, the meat is done when the juices run clear when pricked deeply with a fork without any pinkness.

-• For zucchini and tomatoes: Heat oil and butter over a medium heat in a large skillet.
-Add zucchini and cook for about 5 minutes.
+• Heat oil and butter over a medium heat in a large skillet.
+Add zucchini chunks and cook for about 5 minutes.
 Stir occasionally.

-• Next add tomatoes, sprinkle with salt and cook another 4 minutes.
+• Next add grape tomato halves, sprinkle with salt and cook another 4 minutes.

-• Remove from the heat and add olives, basil, lemon zest, lemon juice and 2 tablespoons of extra-virgin olive oil.
+• Remove from the heat and add olives, a tablespoon of chopped basil, a teaspoon of lemon zest, a teaspoon of lemon juice and 2 tablespoons of extra-virgin olive oil.

 • Season with salt and pepper to taste.